drolei/ShopForGardeners/README.md

 # ShopForGardeners
-shop gardeners with authorization this is store of gardeners first you need to log in, after you can use the store
+shop gardeners with authorization.
+This is store of gardeners.
+First you need to log in, after you can use the store.